 - Once the chorizo completes cooking, add the sweet potatoes and the water.
 Immediately cover.
 Every few minutes, remove the lid and stir, placing the lid back on after.

 - Cook the chorizo and sweet potatoes until the potatoes are fork-tender (about 8-minutes).

-- Once the sweet-potatoes are fork-tender, add in the kale and 1 Cup enchilada sauce to the pot and stir.
+- Once the sweet-potatoes are fork-tender, add in the kale and ¼ cup enchilada sauce to the pot and stir.
 Once kale wilts, remove the pot from the heat.

-- Pour ¾ Cup of the enchilada sauce in the bottom of a 9x13-inch baking dish.
-Tilt the dish around in a circle so the sauce covers the entire bottom.
+- Pour ¼ cup of the enchilada sauce on in the bottom of the baking dish.
+Tilt the dish around in a circle so the sauce covers the entire bottom tortillas.

-- Spoon the beef chorizo, kale, sweet potato mixture on top and cover with a layer of cheese (use about ½ of the bag).
+- Spoon the beef chorizo, kale, sweet potato mixture on top of the tortillas and cover with ½ cup of shredded cheese.

-- Make a second-layer of tortillas using the six remaining halves.
-Lay four with the flat edge touching the baking dish side and the final two halves in the center.
-Layer again with the final ¾ Cup of the enchilada sauce.
+- Make a second-layer of tortillas using the three remaining tortillas, overlapping to fit.
+Layer again with the final ½ Cup of the enchilada sauce.

-- Top with the final layer of cheese, completing the bag.
+- Top with the final layer of cheese (¾ cup).

 - Put in the oven for 10-minutes.
-After 10-minutes, put on broil for 3-minutes, until the cheese browns and bubbles a bit.
+After 10-minutes, put on broil for 1-2 minutes, until the cheese browns and bubbles a bit.